NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 $$
 A^+ = (A^TA)^{-1} A^T
 $$
 However for cases where this is not the case we may need to use SVD of $A$.
+I.e. $(A^TA)^{-1}$ is not valid for non square matrices, the standard inverse will not work, most "real" cases for Inverse Kinematics will not have square matrices so the above method cannot be used as the Inverse does not exist.
+This is new for me also as I'm used to dealing with square and possibly symmetric matrices.